 Common Garden Snail

-This animal is not part of an Aquarium exhibit, but is rather a native species that lives on or regularly visits the extensive gardens or wooded areas of the property.
+This animal is not part of an Aquarium exhibit, but is rather a species that lives on or regularly visits the extensive gardens or wooded areas of the property.

 Meet Helix aspersa, otherwise known as the common garden snail.
 While this gastropod (a type of mollusk such as a snail, slug or whelk) may be a curious subject for photographers, gardeners all over North America have an entirely different (and decidedly negative) opinion of them as they ravage plant life in the wild and around homes.
 The snail has an intricate calcium carbonate shell consisting of four to five whorls.
 The shells are usually dark brown broken by patterns of yellow, tan and orange.
 The body is long and slimy, consisting of a foot and a head with four tentacles.